Cyrken/html-css/image-formats/README.md

 - [Smush.it](http://www.smushit.com/)
 - [ImageAlpha](http://pngmini.com/) — compresses PNGs by allowing you to reduce the number of colours in the image

+### JPG optimization techniques

+- Reduce the noise and complexity of the image
+- Blur unimportant areas

 ---

 ## Videos